lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The {{Fig-ACKAlwaysRcv}} finite state machine describes the receiver behavior.

-The receiver start with window 0 as the expecting window and maintain a local_bitmap indicating which fragments it as received (all-0 and all-1 occupy the same position).
+The receiver starts with window 0 as the expecting window and maintain a local_bitmap indicating which fragments it has received (all-0 and all-1 occupy the same position).

 Any fragment not belonging to the current window is discarded.
 Fragment belonging to the correct window are accepted, FN is computed based on the FCN value.
 The receiver leaves